Carpal Tunnel Syndrome: Symptoms and Causes

 • Weakness

-In almost every case of carpal tunnel syndrome patients experience hand weakness, especially as the condition advances.
+hand weakness, especially as the condition advances.
 This is a result of having numbness (inability to feel) and weakness of the thumb muscles (another function of the median nerve).
 Eventually this feels like clumsiness.
-Patients tend to drop objects, cannot turn a doorknob or pick up coins or keys.
+Patients tend to drop objects, cannot turn a doorknob or fumble with coins and keys.

 What To Do

 Mild stages are easiest to treat.
 However, most patients ignore symptoms at the Mild stage because they attribute it to tired or overworked hands.
 The majority of patient begin serious intervention in the Moderate or Severe stage of carpal tunnel syndrome.
-While symptoms are more difficult to treat then, you still have many good treatment options – both nonsurgical and surgical.
+While symptoms are more difficult to treat then, you still have

 When To See A Doctor

-The American Academy of Orthopedic Surgeons recommends treating carpal tunnel syndrome with all conservative (nonsurgical) therapies first.
-If symptoms do not disappear, then surgery is usually recommended.
-Have tried the most effective nonsurgical therapies?
-Do your symptoms still interfere with your sleep or your daily activities?
-Then call your doctor immediately to discuss other treatment options.
+If you answered "yes" to all of the above, and still have symptoms, then call your doctor immediately to discuss other treatment options.
 The last thing you want is for symptoms to progress through the Severe stage with treatment.
 That’s because you risk permanent median nerve and thumb muscle damage.

 Causes